-Viruses, bacteria and fungi can all cause pneumonia.
-In the United States, common causes of viral pneumonia are influenza and respiratory syncytial virus (RSV).
-A common cause of bacterial pneumonia is streptococcus pneumoniae.
-However, clinicians are not always able to find out which organism caused the pneumonia infection.
+According to the CDC, “Viruses, bacteria, and fungi can all cause pneumonia.
+In the United States, common causes of viral pneumonia are influenza, respiratory syncytial virus (RSV), and SARS-CoV-2 (the virus that causes COVID-19).
+A common cause of bacterial pneumonia is Streptococcus pneumoniae (pneumococcus).
+However, clinicians are not always able to find out which germ caused someone to get sick with pneumonia.”

 For information on pneumonia vaccination recommendations, visit: